 This post may contain some affiliate links which means we can earn commission at no extra cost to you.

-Trying to find the most ethical elephant sanctuaries in Chiang Mai can be overwhelming.
+Finding the most ethical elephant sanctuaries in Chiang Mai can be overwhelming.
 Luckily we’ve done the research for you and found just four places that truly treat the animals with the care and respect they deserve.
 Take a look and book a visit to your favourite!

-Full Day Tour At Chang Chill Elephant Sanctuary
+2-Day Tour At Kindred Spirit Elephant Sanctuary

 - The Most Ethical Elephant Sanctuaries In Chiang Mai